ms42Q/receipt-to-json/README.md

 * Free and OpenSource

 ## About
-This Project was started at the FH-Aachen - University of Applied Sciences, in line with the computer vision lecture of Prof. Scholl in 2016/2017.
+This Project was started at the FH-Aachen - University of Applied Sciences, in line with the image processing lecture held by Prof. Scholl in 2016/2017.